has-abi/has-abi/README.md

 ### Glad to see you here!
-I'm from Morocco 🇲🇦 I am a Python developer 👨‍💻 and a Machine Learning engineer.
+I'm from Morocco 🇲🇦 I am a Machine Learning engineer 👨‍💻 and a Python developer.

 <br/>